Spokane Public School Teachers Apply Visual Thinking Strategies (VTS) to Art and Beyond

 - Train specialists to facilitate conversations about art in classrooms/small group work

 - Reflect on teaching and learning through modeling and coaching opportunities

-- Learn to evaluate shifts in student thinking by analyzing their writing for the following: Critical thinking, vocabulary, conditional language, evidentiary reasoning, supported inferences and more.
+- Learn to evaluate growth in student thinking: speaking and listening skills, critical thinking, vocabulary, conditional language, evidentiary reasoning, supported inferences and more

 Overview of Professional Development

 - Understand the environment of learner-centered facilitation

 - Learn the elements of VTS and the research and theory behind it

 - Practice facilitating and reflecting on VTS image discussions